shuai-yang/Operating-System/README.md

 The second parameter of this function, which is *ioctl*, is the command number, which will be either 1 or 2, but instead of using numbers, you are recommended to use LEXUS\_REGISTER or LEXUS\_UNREGISTER, as we define in lexus.h that LEXUS\_REGISTER is command 1, and LEXUS\_UNREGISTER is command 2.

-This is how applications send the ioctl commands, note that the third parameter of the ioctl is the information the application attempts to send along with the command.
+The following is how applications send the ioctl commands, note that the third parameter of the ioctl is the information the application attempts to send along with the command.
 ```c
 int register_process(struct lottery_struct lottery_info) {
         int ret;